 One of the main differences between list view and heatmap view is the answer distribution option which shows how many people answered positively, neutral, or negatively.
 Answer distributions are only available on list view.

-As soon as the 'Survey results' page appears, account admins can also download the survey data using the 'Download' option at the top right of the page.
+As soon as the 'Survey results' page appears, account administrators (and possibly managers) can also download the survey data using the 'Download' option at the top right of the page.

 See the screenshot below for a look into the CSV download.
 XLSX download is also available.